SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Assurance-Claims.md

 ## Summary

-5 assurance claims are made to increase confidence that GoCD satisfies the security requirements of the user.
-The 5 assurance claims are:
+Assurance Claims increase confidence that GoCD satisfies security requirements of the user.
+The 5 Assurance Claims are:

 * Assurance Claim - 1: GoCD Server prevents unauthorized access to its data.
 * Assurance Claim - 2: GoCD ensures a secure network data transfer from a material source repository.